josephlou5/tip-calculator/README.md

-# tip-calculator
+# Tip Calculator

-A static webpage for calculating tips
+A static webpage for calculating tips.